Dayton At 30: US Betrayal Old And New

 December 12th marked the 30th anniversary of the Dayton Accords’ signing, which ended the Bosnian civil war after three-and-a-half years of brutal fighting.
 While consistently hailed in the mainstream as a US diplomatic triumph, the agreement imposed a discriminatory and unlawful constitution upon Sarajevo enshrining division between the country’s three main ethnicities - Bosniaks, Croats, and Serbs - and a Byzantine political system, while carving the country into two separate ‘entities’.
 Bosnia has constantly teetered on collapse ever-after, sustained purely by prolonged NATO and UN occupation.

 Moreover, the Dayton Accords represented a rank betrayal of Washington’s Bosniak allies.
 In the conflict’s leadup, the US consistently encouraged them - led by President Alija Izetbegobic - to reject peace talks.
-After the war’s eruption, he was emboldened to keep fighting and spurn negotiations, strung along with effusive public support from US officials, and covert military assistance.
-Come Dayton, the Bosniaks were forced to accept a far worse settlement than any previously proffered.
+After the war’s eruption, the Bosniak leadership was emboldened to keep fighting and spurn negotiations at enormous financial, human, and material cost, strung along by effusive public support from US officials, and covert military assistance.
+Come Dayton though, the Bosniaks were forced to accept a far worse settlement than any previously proffered.
 Parallels with the Ukraine proxy war are ineluctable.

 The Bosnian conflict’s greatest tragedy is it could’ve been avoided not only without a shot being fired, but no territorial carve-up or ethnic partition of any kind.
-In the years before its April 1992 outbreak, numerous attempts were made to reach an equitable settlement negating any prospect of war.
+Before its April 1992 outbreak, numerous attempts were made to reach an equitable settlement negating any prospect of war.
 In summer 1991, as Yugoslavia was beginning to rapidly disintegrate, representatives of Izetbegovic met with Bosnian Serb leaders in Belgrade, to discuss the then-republic’s future.

 The two sides hammered out a simple but ingenious plan.
 Bosnia would be a sovereign, autonomous, undivided state, in confederation with Serbia and Montenegro.
 Bosniak-majority territory within Serbia would also be ceded to Sarajevo’s administration.
 The agreement emphasised the necessity of the republic’s diverse population “living together in freedom and full equality.”
 Bosnia would remain part of Yugoslavia, albeit under a revised federal system, in which the country’s constituent parts were essentially independent, and “completely equal”.